threatexpress/cs2modrewrite/readme.md

 This was heavily based on the work by Jeff Dimmock @bluescreenofjeff

+__Updates and Features__

+ - Uses the Profile User-Agent and Endpoint URI to create rewrite rules
+ - Support CobaltStrike 3.10 HTTP Stager
+ - Template for Scripted Web Delivery support

 ## Quick start

 The havex.profile example is included for a quick test.